ChillyBeanBAM/ChillyBeanBAM/README.md

 ## About ChillyBeanBAM
 Hello there!
 I'm some random coder who likes a lot of things.
+I also ramble about random stuff like *Friday Night Funkin'*, Nintendo, *Plants vs. Zombies*, *Cookie Run* (the Citrus Squad are some of my favorite characters from that franchise), etc.

 <!--
 **ChillyBeanBAM/ChillyBeanBAM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.